AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

 already existing syntax for select statements or asynchronous transfer of control (i.e. "select ... then abort ...").

-I am not certain if the whole "do ... and then" syntax is necessary.
+I am not certain if the whole "do ... and" syntax is necessary.
 The initial idea was that when this block is executed, it will drive the decision if the deferred statements are being executed later:
   - Either evaluate some result that can be used as a guard condition if the deferred statements are to be executed later, or
   - just raise an exception indicating that the deferred statements will not be